-Integrating Accessory Dwelling Units (ADUs) into Bexley's residential districts represents a thoughtful and strategic approach to enhancing housing diversity while preserving the character of our neighborhoods.
+Integrating ADUs into Bexley's residential districts represents a thoughtful and strategic approach to enhancing housing diversity while preserving the character of our neighborhoods.
 Proponents of ADUs argue that more housing will help quell the affordability crisis in Bexley and the region; provide a route for more robust multi-generational living solutions; and facilitate new income opportunities for property owners.
 Concerns around this change include the potential to negatively alter the character of neighborhoods; the impact such a change could have on the school district; and the negative impact that increased parking demand could have in some contexts.

-The valid concerns around ADUs can be addressed through a variety of zoning conditions, including restricting the overall size and character of ADUs and specifying the conditions under which they could be rented.
-By limiting ADUs to one-bedroom units, restricting the size of ADUs to that currently allowed for accessory structures, and specifying that off-street parking be provided to the ADU, any impact on the school district is neutralized, and architectural and neighborhood impacts are addressed.
+The valid concerns around ADUs can be addressed through a variety of zoning conditions, including restricting the overall size and character of ADUs through design review and specifying the conditions under which they could be rented (for instance, Bexley already has a prohibition on short-term rentals).
+By limiting ADUs to one-bedroom units, restricting the size of ADUs to that currently allowed for accessory structures, enforcing existing design standards, and specifying that off-street parking be provided to the ADU, any impact on the school district is minimized, and architectural and neighborhood impacts are addressed.